Viewing a Distributed Map Run execution in Step Functions - Amazon Step Functions

 Indicates an item that the child workflow execution hasn't started processing.
 If a Map Run stops, fails, or a user cancels the execution before processing of an item starts, the item remains in Pending status.

-For example, if a Map Run fails with 10 items pending to process, these 10 items remain in the Pending status.
+For example, if a Map Run fails with 10 unprocessed items, these 10 items remain in the Pending status.

 Running